mamadiam/v2ray-GUI/README.md

 iptables -t nat -A PREROUTING -j DNAT --to-destination YOUR_NON_IR_SERVER_IP iptables -t nat -A POSTROUTING -j MASQUERADE
 ```
-Only use this command if you have slow connections and got disconnected repeatedly </br>
+Only use the following command if you have slow connections and got disconnected repeatedly </br>
 #### 3. If you have slow connections </br>
 ```shell script
 wget -N --no-check-certificate https://github.com/teddysun/across/raw/master/bbr.sh && chmod +x bbr.sh && bash bbr.sh